 The Fulfillment by Amazon (FBA) Market

 The marketplace is huge and growing, with FBA at its core.
-Amazon saw $42.75 Billion in sales generated from third-party sellers in 2018.
-In 2013 this had been $4 billion.
+Amazon saw 53% of paid units sold by third-party sellers in Q4 2019.
+In 2013 this had been 40%.

 It’s no surprise then to hear stories of how early movers in FBA made a lot of money in a short space of time.
 Tales of sellers going from 4 to 6 figures in monthly sales overnight are not uncommon and some well-known bloggers like Spencer Haws at Niche Pursuits and Chris Guthrie at UpFuel have been experimenting very profitably too.